AdityaNG/GTA_ASSIGNMENT/README.md

 4. To find MST
     - Implement Reverse Delete
     - Implement Boruvka’s algorithm
-5. Maximum matching in Bipartite Graph
+5. Maximum matching in Bipartite GrapSh
 6. Implement Tarjan's algorithm to find Articulation points in a graph

 ### Deliverables